Lost Verizon: Reception

+Viewing figures

 In its original airing, the episode garnered 7.43 million viewers, a 3.6 rating and a 10 share.

+Critical response

 Robert Canning of IGN said, "This wasn't a terrible episode, but it just was not funny enough for such a serpentine storyline.
 Throw in a wasted Denis Leary, and you really start to think that 'Lost Verizon' could have been so much more".
 He gave the episode a final rating of 6.7/10.

+Steve Heisler of The A.V.
+Club gave the episode a B−.
+He thought plot was similar to the seventh season episode “Marge Be Not Proud” but felt this episode had the characters state their feeling to no one instead of showing their feelings as in the earlier episode.
+However, he liked the episode's one-off jokes.

 Erich Asperschlager of TV Verdict said, "it is a mostly solid episode, it feels like a missed opportunity for a show that garners more grumbles than acclaim these days".